Media Studies Graduate Working Groups

 Applications must propose a schedule of meetings (roughly one every 2-3 weeks) to be held in the course of the academic year, which necessarily includes regular circulation to the group of chapters-in-progress, or of secondary readings, by each member.
 Meetings should offer substantive response and discussion by the group of each individual chapter.
 If the groups consist of students who have very recently passed the A-Exam, their sessions could be focused on penning a prospectus.

 Applications for Media Studies Graduate Working Groups should be submitted by one member.
 Each writing group must consist of a minimum of four members (with no more than five).
-Groups should be prepared to convene by September 1, 2019.
+Groups should be prepared to convene — either virtually or respecting appropriate social distancing practices — by September 1, 2021.

 Applicants should submit the following materials electronically in one pdf file: